Ebiroll/qemu-xtensa-esp32s2/docs/system/deprecated.rst

 The CPU model runnability guarantee won't apply anymore to existing CPU models.
-Management software that needs runnability guarantees must resolve the CPU model aliases using te ``alias-of`` field returned by the ``query-cpu-definitions`` QMP command.
+Management software that needs runnability guarantees must resolve the CPU model aliases using the ``alias-of`` field returned by the ``query-cpu-definitions`` QMP command.